• Home

 • Maintain regular contact with the liaison committee chairs.
 Advise them of Board decisions and Board communications of help and support.

-• Help liaison committee chairs to complete Committee Action Plans and report to the Board any requests by the liaison committees for help and support during the year.
+• Help committee chairs to complete Committee Action Plans and report to the Board any requests by the liaison committees for help and support during the year.

-• Help to recruit members for your liaison committees.
+• Help to recruit members for your committees.
 Be certain that interested individuals are presented to the Board to be certified so they may be included as members of the committee in the Website directory Committee Members.

-• Read the copies of minutes for regular committee meetings for your liaison committees and include in your report to the Board.
+• Read the copies of minutes for regular committee meetings for your committees and include in your report to the Board.

-• Read Event/Activity Proposals submitted during the year by your liaison committees.
+• Read Event/Activity Proposals submitted during the year by your committees.
 Facilitate approvals by the President or the Board as needed.

-• Discuss with the President, the Board and the Office Manager ways in which the liaison committee event/activities can be supported.
+• Discuss with the President, the Board and the Office Manager ways in which the committee event/activities can be supported.

 • Work with the new Board committee liaison for your committees to prepare them to take over liaison responsibilities.